bincrafters/community/contributing_to_packages/package_guidelines_supplemental.rst

 package dependencies
 ====================

-1. Use version ranges for dependencies on Bincrafters packages rather than hardcoding version numbers
+1. Do not use version ranges for OSS packages.
+Previously, we had advised the use of version ranges for dependencies on Bincrafters packages rather than hardcoding version numbers.
+We have since been advised by the Conan team that dependency resolution was much slower with ranges than otherwise.
+Also, many community members were more interested in repeatable builds with reliable dependency tree's than automatic "most recent version" behavior.

 2. Only use dependencies from conan-center or bincrafters.
 If you need a dependency which is in transit, or someone else’s repository, we need to copy it, standardize it, and re-publish it under bincrafters.